robbie-cahill/tunnelmole-client/README.md

 ```

 #### Windows
+We recommend installing with NPM on Windows as it sets up `.cmd` files that will allow you to run `tmole` from any folder on the command line or Powershell.

 Download the `exe` file for Windows [here](https://tunnelmole.com/downloads/tmole.exe) and put it somewhere in your PATH.

+#### Install with NPM
+To install Tunnelmole with NPM run
+`npm install -g tunnelmole`

 If you're good with Powershell, feel free to come up with an easier copy/paste install method and send in a PR!.